Rominigue Kouamé

-Rominigue Kouamé N'Guessan (born 17 December 1996) is a professional footballer who plays as midfielder for Major League Soccer club Chicago Fire, on loan from Spanish club Cádiz.
+Rominigue Kouamé N'Guessan (born 17 December 1996) is a professional footballer who plays as midfielder for club Clermont.
 Born in Ivory Coast, he represents Mali at international level.

 Club career

 Kouamé made his Ligue 1 debut on 6 August 2017 in a 3–0 home win against Nantes.
 He replaced Fodé Ballo-Touré at halftime.
 He was loaned to Cercle Brugge for the 2019–20 season.

 On 24 January 2025, Kouamé was loaned from Cádiz to Chicago Fire.